kyverno/website/content/en/docs/Installation/_index.md

 16. `autogenInternals`: New in Kyverno 1.7.0, this flag activates the (currently beta) [auto-generate](/docs/writing-policies/autogen/) rule calculation to not write to the `.spec` field of Kyverno policies.
 This is under construction and the behavior will change in the future.
 Set to `false` by default.
 Set to `true` to activate this ability.
 17. `maxQueuedEvents`: defines the upper limit of events that are queued internally.
 Value is an integer.
 18. `maxReportChangeRequests`: defines the number of RCRs that can be created in a given Namespace.
 When this threshold is reached, no further RCRs will be created and Kyverno will begin to start the clean-up process.
 This flag should be used when there is high churn rate in a cluster leading to PolicyReport exhaustion and excessive memory growth.
 Value is an integer.
 19. `splitPolicyReport`: splits ClusterPolicyReports and PolicyReports into individual reports per policy rather than a single entity per cluster and per Namespace.
 Useful when having Namespaces with many resources which apply to policies.
 Value is boolean.
+Deprecated in 1.8 and will be removed in 1.9.
 20. `kubeconfig`: specifies the Kubeconfig file to be used when overriding the API server to which Kyverno should communicate.

 ### Policy Report access